 LinkedIn prides itself on being a social media platform that encourages conversations between like-minded professionals, making it an excellent approach to lead generation.
 Depending on the industry you serve and the different buyer personas of decision-makers in your target market, this outbound sales development method can be incredibly impactful.
 It gives you an additional channel to introduce your business and nurture relationships with potential sales opportunities.

-Monitoring User Behavior on Your Website
+Monitor User Behavior on Your Website

-If outbound lead generation and appointment setting hasn’t worked for your business in the past, don’t worry—you still have options.
+If outbound lead generation and appointment setting haven’t worked for your business in the past, don’t worry—you still have options.
 Sales and marketing teams can follow various inbound lead generation and digital marketing approaches to build sales pipelines.

 One of the main ways sales development and marketing teams can engage prospects and generate inbound leads is by monitoring user behavior on your company website.
 Company websites are vital for driving users to your business.
 They’re informative, help build brand awareness, and they’re also great lead generators!